redandbluefi/skeletor/README.md

 - mv theme-info-sample.sh to theme-info.sh
     - Add the correct project filenames
 - chmod 0775 theme-info.sh to make it executable
+- nano vagrant-up-customizer.sh and paste the text below to it (Change variables to correct project)

 #### Example from theme-info bash script that is executed on vagrant up / composer update
 - When running for the first time it will clone the DESTSITE repository to the DESTDIR location.